YFSIM/IRS-PM-2022-02-12-IS04PT-GRP10-Diabetes-Health-App/README.md

 ---

 ## SECTION 2 : EXECUTIVE SUMMARY / PAPER ABSTRACT
-This E-Doctor is expect in Diabates patient.
-He can provide:
+This E-Doctor is an expert in Diabates.
+It can provides the following services remotely:
 1) Advise on healthy people about their diabete condition.
 2) Diagnoze the diabete patients about the stage of their sickness.